 Who is the person responsible for children and young people with SEN?

-The SENDCO, Mrs Abby Coe, is responsible for co-ordinating all the support for children with Special Educational and Disabilities (SEND).
-She is supported by Mrs Hannah Evans, or Trust SEND Lead and Ms Heather Slater, our Trust Safeguarding and Inclusion Lead.
-Her role includes:
+The SENDCO, Mrs Claire Hosking is currently on maternity leave (returning January 2024), therefore, Unit Leads, overseen by Emma Lewry (Head of School) are responsible for coordinating all the support for children with Special Educational and Disabilities (SEND) during the Autumn term.
+They are supported by Mrs Hannah Evans, our Trust SEND Lead, Tracey Winn, our Trust Safeguarding Lead, and Ms Heather Slater our trust SEMH and inclusion lead.
+The SENDCO role includes:

 - Developing and reviewing the school’s SEND policy;